l1anch1/RAGenius/README.md

 # DeepSeek-RAG: Advanced Knowledge Retrieval Platform

-A sophisticated QA system architected on Langchain's robust framework and powered by DeepSeek's large language models.
+A sophisticated QA system architected on Langchain's robust framework and powered by DeepSeek's large language models and OpenAI API.
 Leveraging Retrieval Augmented Generation (RAG) methodology, this platform seamlessly integrates proprietary domain knowledge with generative AI capabilities, delivering high accuracy and contextual relevance in specialized information retrieval scenarios.
 <br>

 ![demo](assets/images/1.png)
 ![demo](assets/images/2.png)

 # Features
 - Document-Grounded Responses: DeepSeek learns from your documents to provide better, more accurate answers
 - Source Transparency: All answers include references to source documents for verification
 - Streaming Generation: Real-time response generation with token-by-token display
 - Easy Document Management: Simple interface to manage your knowledge base
+- Multi-Model Support: Choose between local DeepSeek models or OpenAI API models like GPT-4

 # Requirements
 - Python 3.8+
+- For local models:
   - Ollama installed and configured
-- DeepSeek-r1:14b model pulled in Ollama
+  - DeepSeek model pulled in Ollama
   - At least 16GB RAM recommended (32GB for optimal performance)
   - GPU acceleration recommended but not required
+- For OpenAI API:
+  - OpenAI API key (can be set as environment variable)
+  - Internet connection for API access

 # Structure
 ```